gdprsdk/android-gdpr-library/README.md

     /**
-     * Indicates if consent string has been set.
+     * Indicates if consent string has been set, i.e. stored in shared preferences.
      *
      * @param context
      * @return